-I received my PhD from the Harvard University Department of Government in 2017.
-I'm an affiliate of the Institute for Quantitative Social Science at Harvard.
+I am an Assistant Professor of Political Science at the University of California, Merced.
+I received my PhD from the Harvard University Department of Government in 2017, and am an affiliate of the Institute for Quantitative Social Science at Harvard.
 I earned an MPA from the School of International and Public Affairs at Columbia University.

 My research has been published in the Proceedings of the National Academy of Sciences and the Journal of Public Administration Research and Theory, and has been covered in the media.